vladimirttt123/chiaposht/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/Chia-Network/chiapos.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Chia-Network/chiapos/context:python)
 [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/Chia-Network/chiapos.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Chia-Network/chiapos/context:cpp)

+With this fork of chiapos I try to add some threads.
+I added threads to sorts and added new sort BSort.
+This is type of union sort used here but with bigger buckets.
+For enough threads BSort works as fast as union sort with much less memory use.

+Some threads also added to phase 2 of calculations.

+For me overall process of plot creation improved in time by about 20-40%.
+It is still not madmax, but madmax cannot create k35+.

 Chia's proof of space is written in C++.
 Includes a plotter, prover, and verifier.
 It exclusively runs on 64 bit architectures.
 Read the [Proof of Space document](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf) to